-“Season of Light” is a multimedia show that uses the planetarium sky projector, astronomical images, music and narration, all projected onto a 30-foot dome to tell the story of how holiday traditions are connected to the sky above.
+“Season of Light” tells the story of how our holiday traditions are connected to the sky through a multimedia show that uses the planetarium sky projector, astronomical images, music and narration, all projected onto a 30-foot dome.

-Just outside the planetarium, full-color images from the Hubble Space Telescope and a quarter ton piece of the Canyon Diablo meteorite will be displayed with interpretive information in the Getz-Rogers Gallery.
+Visitors to the planetarium may also view the full-color images from the Hubble Space Telescope, and a quarter-ton piece of the Canyon Diablo meteorite will be displayed with interpretive information in the Getz-Rogers Gallery.

 Adjacent to the planetarium, Augustana’s Fryxell Geology Museum will be open to visitors Dec.
 9-10 from 1-4 p.m. and from 7:30-8:30 p.m. on the weeknights of Dec.
 11-14.